The PhD thesis, and all appendices required, must be submitted to the faculty’s PhD administration office.

 A receipt acknowledging the submission will be issued, provided that the thesis meets the Faculty’s requirements and that all submission conditions have been met.

-If in his/her statement, the principal supervisor states that the PhD programme was not completed satisfactorily, it must be possible for the author to present his/her remarks to the principal supervisor’s statement within at least two weeks.
+If in their statement, the principal supervisor states that the PhD programme was not completed satisfactorily, it must be possible for the author to present their remarks to the principal supervisor’s statement within at least two weeks.

 In the event that the PhD student’s principal supervisor issues a negative statement, the head of the PhD School will assess whether the entire PhD programme has been completed satisfactorily and will base this assessment on the principal supervisor’s statement, any remarks by the author and the regular assessments.